kasper-piskorski/docs/pages/documentation/7-examples/philosophers.md

 ## Introduction

 ### Philosophers

 The MindmapsDB [sample-projects](https://github.com/mindmapsdb/sample-projects) repo on Github contains [philosophers.gql](https://github.com/mindmapsdb/sample-projects/blob/master/philosophers.gql), which illustrates the [basics of the object model](../the-basics/mindmaps-basics.html).
 You can also find the example within the MindmapsDB distribution zip.

+The philosophers example is discussed in the [Quickstart Tutorial](../the-basics/quickstart-tutorial.html), which explains the basics and illustrates how to make simple queries on the graph.

 ## Where Next?